This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Examples of Multimodal Therapy

 While chemotherapy is often used as the neoadjuvant treatment when surgery is the primary therapy, there are situations in which it may be used after surgery.
 As an adjuvant treatment it is becoming more common for doctors to choose chemotherapy to kill any remaining cancer cells that the surgeon could not see.
-Radiation therapy is still very important as an adjuvant to surgery, especially with new advances that allow doctors to better target tumors and avoid harming healthy tissue.
+Radiation therapy is still important as an adjuvant to surgery, especially with new advances that allow doctors to better target tumors and avoid harming healthy tissue.
 In one study, researchers found that patients had better survival times when one of these advanced types of radiation, called IMRT, was used right after extrapleural pneumonectomy surgery.

-Multimodal therapy for mesothelioma is currently standard practice.
-Whether four, three, or two strategies are used and the order in which they are given depends on the patient and what the medical team things will be most effective and safest.
+Multimodal therapy for mesothelioma is standard practice.
+Whether four, three, or two strategies are used and the order in which they are given depends on the patient and what the medical team thinks will be most effective and safest.
 The promise for adding immunotherapy treatments to a multimodal approach is positive, but even with all of these options there is still no cure for mesothelioma.
 Even so, as advances continue, these patients are living longer and suffering from fewer symptoms.

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.